dhellmann/ansible-znc-on-znc/README.md

   * method

     The hash encryption method used.
+Defaults to SHA256.

   * salt

     The salt value used for the encryption.

+  * password

+    The unencrypted password value, used to let the child servers connect to the base server.

 * znc_nick